 - A. Standard products of manufacturers other than those specified on the Approved Material List provided, will be accepted when it is proved to the satisfaction of the District they are equal in composition, durability, usefulness and convenience for the purpose intended.
 Substitutions will be considered provided the following minimum conditions are met: - 1.
-The proposed coating or paint system shall have a dry film thickness equal to or greater than that of the specified system. - 2.
-The proposed coating or paint system shall employ an equal or greater number of separate coats. - 3.
-The proposed coating or paint system shall employ coatings or paints of the same generic type. - 4.
-All requests for substitution shall carry full descriptive literature and directions for application, along with complete information on generic type, non-volatile content by volume and a list of 10 similar projects, all at least three years old, where the products have been applied to similar exposure.

-- 5. Substitutions required as a result of new VOC regulations shall be endorsed in writing from the materials manufacturer that these substituted materials will provide equivalent performance as those specified. - 6.
-The District may require that the Contractor provide certified laboratory data sheets showing the results of complete spectrographic and durability tests accomplished on the proposed substitute.
+The proposed coating system shall have a dry film thickness equal to or greater than that of the specified system. - 2.
+The proposed coating system shall employ an equal or greater number of separate coats. - 3.
+The proposed coating system shall employ coatings of the same generic type. - 4.
+All requests for substitution shall carry full descriptive literature and directions for application, along with complete information on generic type, non-volatile content by volume and a list of 10 similar projects, all at least three years old, where the products have been applied to similar exposure. - 5.
+The District requires that the Contractor provide certified laboratory data sheets showing the results of complete spectrographic and durability tests accomplished on the proposed substitute.
 Tests shall be accomplished by an independent testing laboratory satisfactory to the District and all costs incurred in the testing program shall be borne by the Contractor.
 In any case, the District shall be sole and final judge of the acceptability of any proposed substitution.
-Requests for substitution must be approved in writing. - B. All materials shall be brought to the jobsite in the original sealed containers.
+Requests for substitution must be approved in writing prior to date of bid. - B. All materials shall be brought to the jobsite in the original sealed containers.
 They shall not be opened or used until District's representative has physically inspected contents and obtained necessary data from information printed on containers or label.
 Materials exceeding storage life recommended by the manufacturer shall be rejected.
-Copy of invoice showing purchase and delivery dates will be required. - C. Flammability, toxicity, allergenic properties, and any other characteristic requiring field precautions shall be identified and specific safety practices shall be stipulated as required by federal, state, local manufacturer or SDS. - D. All coating, paint and disinfection materials shall be stored in enclosed structures to protect them from weather and excessive heat or cold.
-Flammable materials must be stored to conform with City, County, State and Federal safety codes for flammable materials.
-Coatings or paints shall be protected from freezing at all times. - E. Contractor shall use products of same manufacturer for all coats.
+Copy of invoice showing purchase and delivery dates will be required. - C. Flammability, toxicity, allergenic properties, and any other characteristic requiring field precautions shall be identified and specific safety practices shall be stipulated as required by federal, state, local manufacturer, or SDS. - D. All coating materials shall be stored in enclosed structures to protect them from weather and excessive heat or cold.
+Flammable materials must be stored to conform with District, County, State and Federal safety codes for flammable materials.
+Coatings shall be protected from freezing at all times.

+E. Contractor shall use products of same manufacturer for all coats.